 - At least 52 weeks of contribution paying employment over the past 24 months from the point of application must be demonstrated (for persons over the age of 25 upon initial claim), or

 - At least 28 weeks of contribution paying employment over the past year from the point of application must be demonstrated (applies to additional claims).

 For third country nationals:

-There are only five countries where bilateral agreements on social security include unemployment benefits: Bosnia & Herzegovina, Israel, Republic of Macedonia, Montenegro and Serbia.
+There are only five countries where bilateral agreements on social security include unemployment benefits: Bosnia & Herzegovina, Israel, Republic of Macedonia, North Montenegro and Serbia.
 Please note that in most cases the agreement only settles addition of insurance periods to determine the qualifying periods.

 For personal assistance in the field of unemployment please contact the EURAXESS Centre: email@example.com